Brain Injury Compensation Claims: Guidance for Clients and Families

 - Providing or improving access to rooms and facilities (stairlift, downstairs bathroom)

-Acquired brain injury can be a very sudden effect whereby families have to adjust to large changes in circumstances over a short space of time.
+Acquired brain injury can be very sudden.
+Families have to adjust to large changes in a short space of time.

-The two qualities which allow coping with these changes and assist in the vital rehabilitation process are the:
+Two qualities help all parties to cope with these changes and assist in the vital rehabilitation process:

 - Ability to be flexible